mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In contrast, when MLS clients use the `basic` Credential type, then some other mechanism must be used to verify identities.
-For instance the Authentication Service could operate some sort of directory server to provide keys, or users could potentially verify keys via some out-of-band mechanism.
+For instance the Authentication Service could operate some sort of directory server to provide keys, or users could verify keys via an out-of-band mechanism.

 > **RECOMMENDATION:** Select the strongest MLS Credential type available among
 > the target members of an MLS group.